thiesgehrmann/gameoflife/README.md

 ./show.sh add lena.jpg lena # To add an image
-./show.sh start             # To display all images once ./show.sh loop              # To display all images, forever
+./show.sh start             # To display all images once ./show.sh loop              # To display all images, forever ./show.sh end               # To end a loop you started
 ```